The Name of the Wind: Plot

 Kvothe begins his story during his childhood, when he lived amongst a troupe of highly reputed traveling performers known as Edema Ruh.
-His loving parents train him from a young age as an actor, singer, and lute player.
+His loving parents train him from a young age as an actor, singer and lute player.
 He does extremely well in all of these as in every other field to which he turns his hand.
 The troupe acquires the scholar and arcanist Abenthy, who trains Kvothe in science and sympathy: a discipline that creates links from one physical object to allow manipulation of another.
-Kvothe also witnesses Abenthy calling the wind to fend off suspicious townspeople and vows to discover the titular "name of the wind", permitting this control.
+Kvothe also witnesses Abenthy calling the wind to fend off suspicious townspeople and vows to discover the titular "name of the wind" permitting this control.

 Kvothe's father, the famous bard Arliden, starts composing what was to be the greatest of his works—a ballad of the ancient tragic hero Lanre.
 For this composition, Arliden starts collecting all the various tales of the mythical Chandrian and tries to get at the kernel of truth behind them—without explaining how this is related to Lanre.
-This inquiry turns out to have fatal consequences.
+This inquiry results in fatal consequences.
 When the troupe makes camp, Kvothe's mother sends him to gather sage in the surrounding woods.
 Upon returning, he finds his parents and all members of his troupe dead, and the all-too-real Chandrian seated around the campfire, which has turned blue.
 They disliked Arliden's researches and came to silence him and everybody else with whom he might have shared his findings.
 The eleven-year-old Kvothe is on the point of being killed by the Chandrian named Cinder when their leader, Lord Haliax, pressures them to depart due to the approach of some mysterious enemies of theirs.

 The traumatized Kvothe, alive but alone, spends three years in the slums of the city of Tarbean as a beggar and pickpocket.
 He is nudged out of this life by hearing a storyteller recount a story of how the hero Lanre became a renegade after the death of his beloved wife, went over to the evil forces he had fought and destroyed the cities with whose protection he was charged—and then changed his name and became himself the fearsome Lord Haliax of the Chandrian.
 Before Kvothe can ask more, the storyteller is arrested by the dominant Church on charges of heresy.